 Sales force excellence is equal parts talent (people) and equal parts performance conditions.
+Do you have the right performance conditions in place?
 Performance conditions are defined as the environment in which I place my sales talent.
 A few examples of performance conditions are:

 - Segmented territories with Ideal Customers/Prospects clearly identified